Introducing the NEW Optibot AppSec Agent - now live.

 Does Claude Code review quality improve with more tokens?

 Not reliably.
-Claude Code reviewing its own PRs lacks cross-file business logic context and tends to generate surface-level comments.
-Optibot runs structured multi-pass reviews with persistent codebase context, catching 2x more breaking changes regardless of PR size.
+Claude Code reviewing its own PRs lacks cross-file business logic context and tends to produce surface-level comments.
+Optibot runs structured multi-pass reviews with persistent codebase context, catching 2x more breaking changes regardless of PR size or token budget.

 How is monthly Claude Code token spend calculated?